yogurt-foundation/yogurt-css-documentation/docs/typography/font-smoothing.md

 ## Font Smoothing

-Utilities for manipulating the font smoothing of an element.
+Utilities for sets the antialiasing of the font.

 ### Class